-Then the author moved on to create a figure of "I", who refused to be manipulated and decided to rebel and to "proclaim" his own "judgment" with "only paper, rope, a shadow".
-This referred to him being a poet who would use his words and connections to speak the truth even in the underground.
-He then shouted out to the world "I-do-not-believe!"
-This was a powerful statement straight from the heart.
-He didn't believe the unjust world was not changeable and he chose to rebel, to challenge.
+Then the author moves on to create a figure of "I," who refused to be manipulated and decided to rebel and to "proclaim" his own "judgment" with "only paper, rope, a shadow."
+The suggestion is that a poet can use his words and connections to speak the truth even in the underground.
+He then shouts out to the world, "I-do-not-believe!"
+This powerful statement challenges the idea that the unjust world is not changeable.
 Even "if a thousand challengers lie beneath your feet, / Count me as number thousand and one."
-The entire fifth stanza used parallelism to strengthen his negation and doubt - "I don't believe that dreams are false; / I don't believe that death has no revenge."
-In the sixth stanza, grand images like sea breaching the dikes and land rising again were referring to incoming major changes in the society and he believed that these changes were "destined".
-It also showed his confidence and sense of responsibility.
-"If the sea is destined to breach the dikes, / Let all the brackish water pour into my heart."
-If the Nirvana of the country required sacrifices, then "I" would take up that responsibility.
-In the last stanza, the author expressed his yearning and belief in a bright future.
-The "glimmering stars" in the "unobstructed sky" represented grim but resilient hope and a belief that a civilization of five thousand years of history will endure.
+The entire fifth stanza uses parallelism to strengthen this sense of resistance: "I don't believe that dreams are false; / I don't believe that death has no revenge."
+In the sixth stanza, grand images like the sea breaching the dikes and land rising anticipate incoming major changes in society.
+The lines also suggest the speaker's confidence and sense of responsibility: "If the sea is destined to breach the dikes, / Let all the brackish water pour into my heart."
+If the wellbeing of the country requires sacrifices, then "I" will take up that responsibility.
+In the last stanza, the speaker expresses his yearning and belief in a bright future.
+The "glimmering stars" in the "unobstructed sky" represent the resilient hope and a belief that a civilization with five thousand years of history will endure.

-The reason why Bei Dao's poetry can become trendy and even phenomenal is that the conflicted period of history gave a generation of people a similar brutal experience.
-In the extreme lack of spiritual sources, a book or a poem could be extremely influential and powerful.
-This influence would not disappear because of repression but would instead rise tenaciously under the exclusion of authorities.
+Bei Dao's poetry speaks to the conflicted period of history that gave a generation of people a similar brutal experience.
+In such extreme circumstances, a book or a poem can be extremely influential and powerful.
+This influence need not disappear because of repression but can instead rise tenaciously much like the expressions of resistance offered by "The Answer."
 Bei Dao's poems were the product of the intensification of this contradiction.
-The longer people were suppressed, the stronger the momentum was.
+The longer people were oppressed, the stronger the momentum became.
 Even now, we can still appreciate Bei Dao's charming spirit.